-\textcite{Sennett:2017lcx} took a different approach in the perturbative study of the inspiral, that consisted of an analytic model of dynamical scalarization using an effective action.
+\textcite{Sennett:2017lcx} took a different approach in the perturbative study of the inspiral that constitutes an analytical model of dynamical scalarization using an effective action.
 The motivation was to cure two deficiencies in the previous \pn studies.
-In effective action approach, the nonlinear scalarization process is reduced to a pair of cubic equations that have a closed-form solution depending on the binary separation when dynamical scalarization happens and on the magnitude of the developed scalar charge.
+In an effective action approach, the nonlinear scalarization process is reduced to a pair of cubic equations that have a closed-form solution depending on the binary separation when dynamical scalarization happens and on the magnitude of the developed scalar charge.
 This simplifies the problem relative to \textcite{Palenzuela:2013hsa} and \textcite{Sennett:2016rwa}.
-In addition, the effective action approach allows one to construct a simple two-body Hamiltonian, that can be used to compute the binary's binding energy.~\textcite{Sennett:2017lcx} used this stablished dynamical scalarization as a second-order phase transition. \textcite{Khalil:2019wyy} extended these results to general theories admitting scalarization, either for \bh{s} or \ns{s}, and are valid for adiabatic (quasistationary) and quasicircular orbits. \textcite{Khalil:2022sii} took a step further, where these approximations were dropped and the dynamical evolution around the phase transition to the scalarized regime was studied.
-The results showed that in some cases, assuming a quasistationary evolution might not be accurate enough even for quasicircular binaries.
+In addition, the effective action approach allows one to construct a simple two-body Hamiltonian that can be used to compute the binary's binding energy.~\textcite{Sennett:2017lcx} used this Hamiltonian, in combination with Landau's theory of phase transitions, to interpret dynamical scalarization as a second-order phase transition. \textcite{Khalil:2019wyy} extended these results to general theories admitting scalarization for either \bh{s} or \ns{s} and are valid for adiabatic (quasistationary) and quasicircular orbits. \textcite{Khalil:2022sii} took it a step further, where these approximations were dropped and the dynamical evolution around the phase transition to the scalarized regime was studied.
+The results showed that in some cases assuming a quasistationary evolution might not be accurate enough even for quasicircular binaries.

-At last, \textcite{Ponce:2014hha} studied the effect of the scalar field on the electromagnetic radiation emitted in the merger of magnetized \ns{s}.
-They found that deviations in the emitted electromagnetic flux due to scalarization are not negligible yet challenging to measure.
-However, if combined with \gw observations, constraints on scalar-tensor theory can, in principle, be placed, showing the usefulness of multi-messenger astronomy.
+Last, \textcite{Ponce:2014hha} studied the effect of the scalar field on the electromagnetic radiation emitted in the merger of magnetized \ns{s}.
+They found that deviations in the emitted electromagnetic flux due to scalarization are not negligible yet are challenging to measure.
+However, if combined with \gw observations, constraints on scalar-tensor theory can in principle be placed, showing the usefulness of multimessenger astronomy.